-State Senator Toni Boucher, who co-chaired the task force, said the group was very productive because when there was something a majority of the members didn't support—such as 80 percent being against arming school staff—it was taken off the table.
+State Sen. Toni Boucher, who co-chaired the subcommittee, said the group was very productive because when there was something a majority of the members didn't support—such as 80 percent being against arming school staff—it was taken off the table.

 "I feel good about the fact that we were deliberate," Boucher told Patch Friday.

 Boucher said the state shouldn't require communities to have a set number of security officers or health care professionals at their schools.